rish987/trackswitch-manuform/README.md

 ![Trackswitch Manuform preview](images/trackswitch-manuform.png)

-Also, a build in Neovim colors:
+Also, a build in Neovim colors (or, perhaps, the colors of a certain flag):

 ![Neovim Build](images/nvim-build.png)